jensborch/webhooks4j/README.md

 CDI producers must be defined for:

 - javax.ws.rs.client.Client
-- com.mongodb.client.MongoDatabase (for mongoDB support)
+- com.mongodb.client.MongoDatabase (for MongoDB support)

 and the following REST exposure classes: